smartdevicelink/sdl_evolution/proposals/nnnn-stream-ontouchevent.md

 ## Motivation

 SDL navigation applications stream the UI as a video to the vehicle head unit.
 In this case it's quite obvious that touch events are key for such applications to operate.
 However, for nav apps that connect to a head unit for the first time, the app ID is unknown and therefore it's not clear if the app is allowed to video stream or to receive touch events.
-Starting the video stream only upon `HMI_FULL` can lead to Core to reply `NAK` on the start service request.
+Starting the video stream only upon `HMI_FULL` can lead to Core to reply with `NAK` on the start service request.

 ## Proposed solution